 Olive oil soap is traditionally used in the Turkish hamam, or bath-house.
 On arrival at our Bursa hotel we'll have the opportunity to enjoy this experience as there is a restored hamam operating in the building.
 (Overnight Bursa) BD

 Çannakale - 1 night

-Day 6: Wednesday 29 April, Bursa - Cumali Kizik - Troy - Çanakkale
+Day 6: Wednesday 7 May, Bursa - Troy - Çanakkale

-- The early Ottoman village of Cumali Kizik

-- Ancient City of Troy

-- The new Museum at Troy
+- Ancient City of Troy - Museum of Troy